-Domain: Leadership and Decision Making lm plementa ation Sta tus Data Sources/Supporting Evidence Indicator Examples or Evidence of Practice Not Part ially Fully yet В A runy 2.
+Domain: Leadership and De cision N Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 2.
 The school has developed, and regularly monitors progress for, goals related to short- and long-term improvement efforts to implement and improve inclusive educational practices, as measured by the BPIE.
 The school has developed a plan indicating goals related to inclusive practices.
 The leadership team reviews and shares the language and intent of s.
 1003.57(1)(f), F.S., with all staff and stakeholders.
 Once every three years, the school completes a BPIE assessment and reports the results of all planned short- and long-term improvement efforts to the district.
 The school leadership team analyzes data quarterly to monitor and evaluate progress toward meeting goals related to inclusive practices in the school.
 All stakeholder groups are represented and involved in a collaborative system of decision making to implement and improve inclusive practices across the school.
 The school provides access to goals related to short-and long-term improvement efforts on the school website and on request in the front office.
 The school handbook or website includes information on the school's process of shared decision making.
 Family input on inclusive practices is gathered in a variety of ways (surveys, interviews, focus groups, etc.).
-Data is analyzed (i.e. benchmark assessments) to enable the team to monitor student progress.
-Leadership review the School Improvement Plan with staff for feedback, and this includes at least one parent being involved for input.
-ESE Support Facilitators use data as well as resources via district to assist SWD's with long and short term goals based upon their IEP's.
-Sugge ested Measures: Copy of goals related to s hort- and long-term improvement efforts, including distribu ition proce ess (e.g., v website, fr ont office request form), data reports, meeting notes and
+SIP plan includes goals for inclusion.
+BPIE is conducted every 3 years.
+Data is analyzed quarterly by school leadership team.
+ALL stakeholder groups are represented in Annual IEP and Interim IEP Meetings. hort- and long-term improvement efforts, including distributeam meetings showing diverse representation. ution proc ess (e.g., v website, fr ont office request form), data reports, meeting notes and goals r Note: Please see the Appendices: Glossary of Terms and Resources sections for information about the terms found above: stakeholder groups and s.
+1003.57(1)(f), F.S.
+Schools that have specific goals related to the BPIE indicators currently identified in an improvement plan would rate themselves as Partially Implemented.
+Schools that have not included goals related to the BPIE indicators in their improvement plan would rate this indicator as Not Yet.
+Comm ents: